AndreM222/Windows-Dotfiles/README.md

 Fix:
 ```
-Some fonts do not work well with windows terminal and can cause that issue.
+Some fonts do not work well with some color themes and can cause that issue or the terminal.
-You have to try until you find the right one.
-Generaly fonts ending with mono work
+You have to try until you find the right font, switch the theme, terminal or make tweaks by yourself.
+Generaly fonts ending with mono work.
 ```
 problem: `Transparency Not Available`